-If your school has decided to hire a default prevention provider you may be wondering where to start.
-These six steps can help you jump start your search and find the partner who will meet your needs and provide the results your desire.
+If your school decided to hire a default prevention company, these six steps can help you jump-start your search and find the provider to meet your needs and deliver the results your desire.

 Get started and download 6 Steps to Choosing a Default Prevention Provider.

-In general, you can use a formal Request for Proposal (RFP) or maybe you’ll want to simply pose questions to providers through phone conversations and jot down information as you go.
-Either way, having clear goals will help you determine which solution best meets them.
+In general, you can use a Request for Proposal (RFP) to facilitate your search.
+Or maybe you simply pose questions through phone conversations.
+Either way, having clear goals helps you determine which solution is best.
 Knowing your requirements and identifying "nice-to-haves" are critical in helping to find the best option for you and your students.

-Download this handy checklist to help you compare default prevention providers and find the best fit.
+Download this handy Checklist to Compare Default Prevention Providers and find the best fit.

 The U.S. government’s main metric for school accountability in keeping student loan borrowers out of default is the three-year Cohort Default Rate (CDR).
 A CDR is the percentage of a school's U.S. Federal Stafford loan borrowers (Direct/Federal Family Education Loan Program) who enter repayment during a federal fiscal year and default within the cohort default period.
 The monitoring period begins on October 1 of the fiscal year when the borrower enters repayment and ends on September 30 of the following two fiscal years.

 Although CDRs are the main metric for school accountability in keeping student loan borrowers out of default, the Repayment Rate is gaining in popularity.
-Although there’s no agreed-upon definition, Repayment Rate generally means the percentage of borrowers within three years of entering repayment who:
+There’s no agreed-upon definition, but Repayment Rate generally means the percentage of borrowers within three years of entering repayment who:

 - Reduced the amount they owed on those loans by at least $1.